-There are some really great tablets out there, but a lot of them suffer from expensive starting prices.
-Pricing usually declines to a reasonable point, but only after the slates are no longer shiny and new.
-If you don't want to wait, or don't have to, I've gathered the slates that offer a high-end experience for a premium price.
+There are some really great tablets out there, but a lot of them suffer from expensive prices.
+Pricing usually declines to a reasonable point, but only after those models are no longer shiny and new.
+If you don't want to wait, or don't have to, here are the tablets that offer a high-end experience for a premium price.

-With speedy performance, sharp and colorful screens and comfortable-but-cool designs, tablet manufacturers make you pay for the perfect balance of fashion, function and quality -- literally.
-Whether you've been saving up all summer for a slate or are just picking up a third to use exclusively to buy rare caviar, these tablet picks are the best high-end buys any buck or bitcoin can cop.
+Tablet manufacturers make you pay for the perfect balance of fashion, function and quality -- literally.
+With speedy performance, sharp and colorful screens and comfortable-but-cool designs, these tablet picks are the best high-end buys any buck or bitcoin can cop.

 Want to see more?
 Check out our list of best tablets overall.

 Editors' note: This article was originally published on April 14, 2014, and is updated regularly to reflect changes in the marketplace.